world-traveler/352/README.md

 ebry 2 dqadj.

-input counter thread
+input counter thread:
 The input counter thread simply counts occurrences of each letter in the input file by looking at each character in the input buffer.
 Of course, the input counter thread will need to block if no characters are available in the input buffer.

-output counter thread
+output counter thread:
 The output counter thread simply counts occurrences of each letter in the output file by looking at each character in the output buffer.
 Of course, the output counter thread will need to block if no characters are available in the output buffer.

-Synchronization Requirement
+Synchronization Requirement:
 Your program should achieve maximum concurrency.
 That is, you should allow different threads to operate on different buffer slots concurrently.
 For example, when the reader thread is placing a character in slot 5 of the input buffer, the encryption thread may process the character